Samarang-class gunvessel: Sails

 Originally the class was designed for a schooner sail plan, but this was later changed to a barquentine sail plan.
 The total surface of the sails of the Samarang on a close-hauled point of sail was 839.5 square meters.
 In 1876 the Samarang sailed at beam reach (point of sail) in a fresh breeze (in Dutch: a stijve marszeils koelte, 5 bft) and reached 8.25 knots.

 The topmast of all ships that followed the Samarang was 2.25 m shorter, which greatly influenced the surface of their sails.
 Indeed the designed sail-surface of the Bonaire at a close-hauled course was 745.5 m, and that of the Benkoelen 742.5 m.
 The Java and Benkoelen also has a steel mizzen-mast that was placed 0.9 m more aft.

 Armament

 Samarang, Batavia and Makassar started out with 1 RML 7-inch Armstrong Gun and 2 * 12 cm K.A.
-Padang, Bonaire and Suriname started out with 1 15 cm breechloader and 2 * 12 cm breechloader.
+Padang, Bonaire and Suriname started out with 1 15 cm A No. 1 and 2 * 12 cm breechloader.
 Tideman had Samarang and Batavia with one 15 cm breech loader and three 12 cm breech loaders, but this is probably a mistake.